Blogs

 wave

-Swatting is a serious crime, punishable by significant prison time.
-Recently, an 18-year-old was sentenced to four years for making hundreds of such calls.
-The potential for injury or death from these hoaxes makes them particularly egregious.
-The San Bernardino County Sheriff's Department is actively investigating this incident and urging anyone with information to come forward.
+Let's be clear: swatting is a serious crime.
+We're talking significant prison time.
+Recently, an 18-year-old was sentenced to four years for making hundreds of these calls.
+The potential for injury or even death from these hoaxes is absolutely horrifying.
+The San Bernardino County Sheriff's Department is investigating, and they’re urging anyone with information to come forward.
+They need to catch this person.

 FAQ